 - In another bowl combine the yolks, icing sugar, orange blossom water and heavy cream.
 Whisk to combine and add to the dry ingredients.
 Mix to combine with your hands and gently transfer to a clean work surface.
 Knead until the dough just comes together.
 Wrap the dough tightly in plastic wrap and refrigerate for at least 1 hour.
 The dough will last for up to 3 days.

 - Preheat the oven to 300 degrees.

-- Remove the dough from the refrigerator and roll the dough about 1/4 of an inch on a lightly floured surface.
-Transfer to a 9in round or 9in x3in rectangle tart pan with removable bottom, press the dough into the pan making sure it is pressed evenly into all the corners of the pan.
+- Remove the dough from the refrigerator and roll out the dough about 1/4 of an inch on a lightly floured surface.
+Transfer to a 9in round or 9in x 3in rectangle tart pan with removable bottom, press the dough into the pan, making sure it is pressed evenly into all the corners and comes up the sides.

 - Add the par-cooked rice and spread in an even layer.
 Carefully pour the custard mixture over the rice, tapping the pan slightly on the counter to remove air bubbles and evenly distribute the mixture.

 - Place the tart into the pre-heated oven and bake for 33 minutes.
 Remove from the oven and let cool on a rack for at least 2 hours.
 (The tart should still have a bit of jiggle in the center which will go away as it cools)

 - When ready to serve, sprinkle the remaining 2 tablespoons of sugar on top of the tart.
 Using a blow torch melt and caramelize the sugar.
 (The tart can be refrigerated for 24 hours before serving.)